The 6 & 9 August 1945 tragedy of Hiroshima and Nagasaki and the Ahmadiyya call for peace

 Hazrat Musleh-e-Maudra said that it was clear that the places where these atomic bombs had been dropped would cause people to weep, and on the other hand, it would also testify to the truthfulness of the Promised Messiahas.

-Huzoorra said that on the one hand, we were aggrieved that the world was moving towards the path of destruction, but on the other, it was a source of increasing our faith that the prophecy of the Promised Messiahas was fulfilled.
+Huzoorra said that on the one hand, we were aggrieved that the world was moving towards the path of destruction, but on the other, it was a source of increasing our faith that the prophecy of the Promised Messiahas has been fulfilled.

 lz60sm